ryan-ccccc/ryan-c/ArduinoProject.md

 At first, I thought I could treat one exact value as the center.
 When I watched the readings, I saw that they moved slightly even when the joystick looked centered.

-Instead of checking for one exact number, I created a **dead zone**:
+Instead of checking for one exact number, I created a dead zone:

 ```text
 0–399      = direction